The following is the full text of a letter written in Boston 17 March 1865 by Samuel Gray Liscom.

 Lucius (1843 – 1922) was 21 when he wrote this letter to his father.

 Despite landlordism, hunger, disease, coffin ships and prejudice the Irish spirit and good humour came to the fore.
-The ‘land of the free’ gave them a chance to show their true worth and they took it.
+That they could organise such a parade is impressive.
+Many of the marchers were probably emigrants who would have left their native land in dire poverty.

 Any comments or questions would be welcome: To contact Jim Corley please click here